-In Section \ref{sec:geom} the constructions of \cite{ST},\cite{PST} are reviewed.
+In Section \ref{sec:geom} the constructions of \cite{PST},\cite{ST} are reviewed.
 In particular, graded spin surfaces are defined, as well as their moduli space $\oCM_{g,k,l},$ tautological line bundles and special canonical boundary conditions.
-Having these in hand, the open gravitational descendents are defined.
+With these in hand, the open intersection numbers are then defined.

-In section \ref{sec:sphere} the notions of sphere bundles and angular forms are reviewed.
-We write a formula for calculating the integral of the relative Euler class, relative to nowhere vanishing boundary conditions.
-The main result of this section is a formula for a representative of the angular form of a sphere bundle.
+In section \ref{sec:sphere} the notions of sphere bundles and angular forms are recalled.
+It is explained how to calculate the integral of the relative Euler class, relative to nowhere vanishing boundary conditions.
+The main result of this section is an explicit formula for a representative of the angular form of a sphere bundle.
 This formula is the starting point of the paper.

-Section \ref{sec:strebel} is devoted to an open analog of Strebel's stratification.
-We define symmetric stable Jenkins-Strebel differentials and use them to stratify the moduli space of open surfaces, and then the moduli of graded surfaces.
-In addition we construct combinatorial sphere bundles.
-We then show that special canonical multisections are pulled back from the combinatorial moduli.
-The main result of this section is that the descendents can be calculated on the combinatorial moduli.
+Section \ref{sec:strebel} is devoted to constructing an open analog of Strebel's stratification.
+Symmetric stable Jenkins-Strebel differentials are defined, and used to stratify the moduli space of open surfaces, and then the moduli of graded surfaces.
+In addition combinatorial sphere bundles are constructed.
+It is then shown that special canonical multisections are pulled back from the combinatorial moduli.
+The main result of this section is that the open descendent integrals can be calculated as integrals over the combinatorial moduli.

 Section \ref{sec:critical} describes in more details the cells in the stratification which will eventually contribute to the open descendents.
-We define the notion of an extended Kasteleyn orientation, and show that equivalence class of these are equivalent to the data of a graded spin structure.
-We use the Kasteleyn orientations to give a more explicit description of the contributing cells, of the boundary conditions and of the orientation of the moduli.
-As a byproduct we give an alternative proof that the moduli $\oCM_{g,k,l}$ is canonically oriented is given.
+Extended Kasteleyn orientation are defined, and equivalence classes of them are shown to be equivalent to the data of a graded spin structure.
+The Kasteleyn orientations are used to provide a more explicit description of the contributing cells, of the boundary conditions and of the orientation of the moduli.
+As a byproduct, an alternative proof that the moduli $\oCM_{g,k,l}$ is canonically oriented is given.
 The analysis of orientations is an important ingredient in the proof.